 In this area of study students are introduced to the nature of ethical decision-making in societies where multiple worldviews coexist.
-Ethical decision-making involves the selection of methods which have guiding concepts, principles and theories.
-Students explore concepts that underpin ethical decision-making and influences on practical moral judgment.
+Methods of ethical decision-making such as 'ought' ethics, virtue ethics, character ethics and outcome ethics are discussed, as well as theories leading to and derived from these methods.